manage a development team

 The Movie Method

-In general, think about what would look cool in a movie.
-Then do the exact opposite of that.
+In general, think about what would look fabulous in a movie.
+Then, do the exact opposite of that.

-In a movie, the manager starts yelling as soon as something goes wrong.
+In a movie, the manager starts yelling when something goes wrong.
 “We need to do better,” she screams, slamming her fist into the table.
-This makes for great drama and for terrible management.
+This makes for great drama and terrible management.

 case-study-banner-1

 In the real world, the manager calmly explains what went wrong.
 The team briefly discusses how to move forward, then disperses.
-Later, they talk about what happened and devise a simple method to avoid letting it happen again.
+Later, they discuss what happened and devise a simple method to avoid letting it happen again.

 In a movie, the manager says what he thinks and then hangs up without confirmation.
-“Hey, I‘m gonna need that new feature in the next two hours, no matter what.”
+“Hey, no matter what, I will need that new feature in the next two hours.”
 Slam.
 The developer stares at her phone, befuddled.

 In the real world, the manager offers a clear statement of what he needs, then waits to see if there are questions.
 This is the effective way.